neijrr/nextcloud_passwords_handbook_ru/Administrators/User-Handbook/Feature-Management.md

 This system is intended to help with the introduction of new features, it is not intended to manage which features your uses have access to.

 ## Managing Features
-If you want to enable or disable features, yopu need to [self-host the user handbook](./Self-Hosting).
+If you want to enable or disable features, you need to [self-host the user handbook](./Self-Hosting).
 The file [`_features/features-v1.json`](../../Users/_features/features-v1.json) is used to enable the features.
 This file will be fetched once per day from the handbook and is then cached in the default cache of the app.